Learn to Hunt

 Experience Iowa's natural beauty and all the fun our state parks offer.
 Make your online reservation for state park cabins, camping sites, shelters and lodges.

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Iowa DNR Customer Service

 Mon - Fri, 8:00am - 4:30pm CST

 Contact Information by County

 Pleasant Creek is a great place for a family picnic.
 Picnic areas are located on the northeast and southeast shores.
 Several open shelters and the day-use lodge may reserved online through the park reservation system.

 The Pleasant Creek campground features 71 campsites, 57 electrical hook-ups and 2 modern shower and rest room facilities.
 From the campground, campers have a pleasing view of much of the recreation area.
 Advance campsite reservations can be made through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.